AxlDerekWu/data-science-portfolio/README.md

-# CPBL Hitter Projection System
+# CPBL Hitter Projection System for 2026 season

-This project develops a preseason projection system for CPBL hitters using historical player statistics from Baseball Reference.
+This project develops a preseason projection system for CPBL hitters using historical(2005-2025) player statistics from Baseball Reference.

 The goal is to predict: